Last Updated on June 9, 2024 by Soumya

 Fort Sumter

 Learn more about the American Civil War at Fort Sumter, where the first shots were fired.
-Take a 1-hour tour to explore the ruins of the fort and browse through the souvenir store downstairs.
+Take a tour to explore the fort’s ruins and browse through the souvenir store downstairs.

 Be sure to note that there are two ferry departure points: Liberty Square in downtown Charleston and Patriot’s Point in Mt.
 Pleasant.
-You must factor in the time needed to get to these departure points when planning for your Charleston 1-day itinerary.
+When planning your Charleston one-day itinerary, you must factor in the time needed to get to these departure points.

 We made the mistake of not buying tickets earlier and could not get on the ferry departing from downtown.
 We had to ride the one leaving from Mt.
 Pleasant.
-Not the most efficient use of our time!
+It was not the most efficient use of our time!

 Get pictures at the Rainbow Row